alexiskusanagi/portfolio/README.md

 bash
 git clone https://github.com/alexiskusanagi/portfolio.git
-Navigate to the desired project folder and follow the instructions provided in its README.
+Navigate to the desired project folder and follow the instructions provided in its respective README.

+Contributions to third-party projects

+ProjetoFilmeflix: a group API project developed in collaboration with students from the Senac course.
+I contributed to the fantasy page, organizing the layout and creating the comment section.

 ------------------------------
 ------------------------------